VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bone_meal/API.md

 	bone meal is applied
 * `placer`: ObjectRef of the player who aplied the bone meal, can be nil!

-The function should return `true` if the bonemealing was succesful.

-It is for all intents and purposes up to the callback defined in the node to decide how to handle the effect that bone meal has on that particular node.
+The return value of the handler function indicates if the bonemealing had its intended effect.
+If `true`, 'bone meal particles' are spawned at the position of the bonemealed node.

 The `on_place` code in the bone meal item will spawn bone meal particles and decrease the bone meal itemstack if the handler returned `true` and the